SAP-samples/event-driven-integrations-codejam/exercises/05-explore-aem/README.md

     <i>Event Broker - Manage</i>
 </p>

-> 💡 An idea.... once we start connecting to an event broker, remember to visit the Clients section of an event broker to see the clients connected and its details, e.g. the username and protocol they are using to connect.
+> 💡 An idea ... once we start connecting to an event broker, remember to visit the Clients section of an event broker to see the clients connected and their details, e.g. the username and protocol they are using to connect.

 👉 In the `EU-North-Broker` event broker service, go to the ***Monitoring*** tab of the event broker service.